Guides

 This is the simplest way to locate a cell phone – if the phone has been synced with a laptop that you have possession of.
 Simply log onto Google.com and type in “Find my phone,” and if the phone is turned on, Google should be able to give you its location.
 This can be helpful with tween kids who misplace phones or forget to call home when they should.

-Because Find My Phone and Find my iPhone are cloud-based applications, they must be enabled on the phone before the phone is lost in order to work.
-Fortunately, if the application is activated you should be able to use Find my iPhone from a friend’s phone if necessary.
+Because Find My Phone and Find My iPhone are cloud-based applications, they must be enabled on the phone before the phone is lost in order to work.
+Fortunately, if the application is activated you should be able to use Find My iPhone from a friend’s phone if necessary.

-How to Find Someone's Current Location Using Their Cell Phone Number
+Find Location by Phone Number

-Find my Friends is an easy-to-use application, which can be shared with a group.
+Find My Friends is an easy-to-use application, which can be shared with a group.
 Each member of the group appears with a unique icon on a map.
 If several people are trying to meet and someone has difficulty with directions, this app can help determine how long it will be until that individual arrives and allows others to help them find their way.
 This feature is available under a variety of names, including from Google Hangouts to WhatsApp.

 Cell Phone Tracking Software/App